Jury Duty is one of the most important duties a citizen is asked to perform for his or her county.

 You care for persons who, because of mental illness, mental retardation, senility, or physical or mental incapacity, are incapable of caring for themselves.

-You will be excused for the following reasons:
+You will be disqualified for the following reasons:

 You are currently under prosecution for any crime.